 Cake

-- Whip the egg whites to soft peak.
+- Whip 8 egg whites to soft peak.
 Slowly add the remaining sugar and whip to full peak.
 Fold the egg whites into the batter in 3rds, mixing just until there are no streaks of egg white visible.

 - Pour the batter into the prepared pan, spread to an even level and bake until the middle of the cake springs back when pressed or a toothpick inserted into the middle comes out clean, about 45-50 minutes.